titanicsend/testahedron/README.md

     ```
     git clone https://github.com/titanicsend/testahedron.git
     ```
 * Download and install [Processing 4](https://processing.org/download).
 Just drag the uncompressed app to Applications.
+If you already had a Java IDE running, you should now restart it to resolve dependencies on GlueGen, JOGL, and Processing Core.
 * Follow the [quick IDE setup](IDE Setup.md)
 * Build and run the project under /LXStudio-IDE.
     * Play with the UI for 10-30 minutes